 Application must be tested before release and reducing your time to market for benefits.
 Manual testing replacing with automated testing can cut time from elapsed testing time.

-Test automation coverage: Test automation coverage metrics signifies the number of test cases automated vs. total number of test cases that are automatize.
+Test automation coverage metrics signifies the number of test cases automated vs. total number of test cases that are automatize.
 Improved test coverage signifies finding the defects faster and fixing them earlier, thus leading to high quality and lower risk.

 Automating these tests can cut the testing time, enabling the teams to run tests multiple times with small time duration, thus reducing the whole application schedule and cost.